 More than half of the refugee claimants who crossed the Canadian border irregularly and had their case finalized by the Immigration and Refugee Board between Feb.
-2017 - Mar.
-2019, were recognized as refugees.
+2017 - June 2019,

 Those coming from countries at war or with serious human rights issues have a higher acceptance rate.